How to Override the Nintex Form Save and Submit Button Behavior

 - Open up the button’s properties.
 For the purposes of this example, call the button’s name “Save”, and in the “ClientClick” property call your function, “MySaveFunction()” as shown in the screen capture below:

-- Implement your “MySaveFunction” as follows.
+Configure your button similar to the above.
+Particularly important are the button’s name and Client Click properties. - Implement your “MySaveFunction” as follows.
 I tend to have any extra JavaScript in a separate .js file within SharePoint’s “style library”:

 12345678910111213141516171819202122232425262728293031////JavaScript to override the save and submit button action//MySaveFunction = function () {if (typeof (Page_ClientValidate) == 'function') {Page_ClientValidate();}if (Page_IsValid) {try {//Do whatever you need to here before the actual form is submittedconsole.log('Log to the console as well for debugging if you have to.');//Now tell JavaScript to do the normal postback if we got this farvar aspForm = NWF$("form[id=aspnetForm]");//Make the value attribute reflect whatever you named your button!var buttonId = NWF$('input[type="Submit"][value="Save"]').attr('name');//Now do the postback function that the button normally would do.//https://www.google.com/search?q=WebForm_DoPostBackWithOptions&oq=WebForm_DoPostBackWithOptions//for more info.WebForm_DoPostBackWithOptions(new WebForm_PostBackOptions(buttonId, "", true, "", "", false, false));}catch (err) {//Be nice and log something to the console to help out the//poor souls who might have to debug the code.console.error("An error occurred trying to save the form.");}}};/////////////////////////////////////